What Is Margin Trading?

 If you’re testing the waters of stock trading, you may have come across the term “margin trading.”
 Many investors have tried it and made a lot of money, but just as many have lost everything they had invested.
 Add crypto to the mix, where prices are even more volatile, and you’ve got a recipe for disaster.
 Or success.

-Let’s start by explaining what margin is: Margin refers to the security collateral the investor must deposit before borrowing money from the broker for stock trading.
+First of all, margin refers to the security collateral the investor must deposit before borrowing money from the broker for stock trading.

 Similarly, trading on margin means using funds borrowed from the broker to buy shares or other securities.
 This is done in the hope that the purchased securities will go up in value, allowing the investor to sell them at a profit.

-To trade on margin, you must first open a margin account with a broker offering this option.
+You must first open an account with a broker offering this option.
 You’ll be required to deposit an initial margin before you start.
 Once your account is opened and funded, you can begin trading.

 When you want to buy a stock on margin, your broker essentially loans you the money needed to purchase a portion of the shares you’re buying.
 The shares themselves collateralize the loan.
 So, if the value of the stock goes down, you may be required to deposit more money or sell some of your shares to maintain the loan-to-value ratio set by the broker.